eoryl/loudproc/README.md

 # loudproc

-Analyse and conform audio files to target loudness level with optional peak limiting
+A CLI based tool to analyse and conform audio files to target loudness level with optional peak limiting